William Lyne: Early life

 Lyne was born at Great Swanport, Van Diemen's Land (what is now Swansea, Tasmania).
 He was the eldest son of John Lyne, a pastoral farmer who would serve in the Tasmanian House of Assembly from 1880 to 1893.
 He was educated at Horton College, Ross, and subsequently by a private tutor.

+Grazier

 In the mid 1860s, he left Tasmania at 20 to take up land in northern Queensland.
 He journeyed with Henry Steiglitz and camped on the Gregory River before heading to George Sutherland's Rocklands lease on the Georgina River.
+At this place, Lyne participated in a skirmish with the local Aboriginal people.

+Sutherland, with the assistance of Lyne, resorted to force to dispossess the Aboriginal inhabitants of a nearby creek, writing that:

+"Lyne and Steiglitz were camped for some time with their sheep...looking for country to take up.
+Noticing several blacks’ fires near us, we deemed it fully time to make a raid, and drive them back.
+Mr Lyne and myself made for the fires, and before reaching them we met a large mob of the niggers...as the darkies advanced...we were prepared to stand our ground and fight the battle out...one of our party raised his carbine [and] fired, and [they] all fled back for their lives, but to frighten them we kept trotting behind them to give them a further scare and make them understand we were their masters".

+Flood, drought and the cost of transportation of wool forced the pastoralists to leave the Georgina River leaseholds by 1869.

-At this place, Lyne participated in a skirmish with the local Aboriginal people where one of the group fired a shot, hitting a group of boomerangs which scared the Aboriginal people into fleeing.
-Finding the climate did not suit him, he returned to Tasmania a year later.
-He became a clerk at Glamorgan Council.
+Lyne returned to Tasmania a year later and became a clerk at Glamorgan Council.
 After 10 years, Lyne left for the mainland again in 1875 and took up land at Cumberoona near Albury, New South Wales.